WilcoMatthijssen/Si702X/README.md

 # Si702X sensor
-Writen by Wilco Matthijssen for the Si7020 and Si7021 sensors.
+Arduino library for Si7020 and Si7021 sensors.
-The datasheet I used can be found at [this website](https://www.silabs.com/documents/public/data-sheets/Si7021-A20.pdf).

-The library can be used to measure the temperature in various scales and measure the relative humidity.
-This library also makes the heater for removing frost in the sensor available for use and various other features.
+Used to measure temperature in various scales, measure the relative humidity and implements a heater for frost removal.

 ## Usage
 This is an example how you could use this library.